Project Dates: 2010 – present

 - Design – Within the scope of the phenomenon under investigation, students formulate the questions they would like to answer, generate testable hypotheses, and design their physical experiments as well as the computer model to be used in conjunction with it.
 In designing the model, students typically define the possible variables and conceptualise rules or equations to model the phenomenon of interest.

 - Construct – To determine the nature of the phenomenon under study, students construct an apparatus for their physical experiment and the corresponding computer model.

-C. Interact – Students gather data from their physical models using embedded sensors.
-Similarly, they gather data from the virtual model by changing parameters, running the model, observing the results, and recording data.
+- Interact – Students interact with their physical experiment by collecting data (e.g. with embedded sensors).
+Similarly, they interact with their computer model by changing its parameters, running the model, observing the results, and recording the data.